-As we show here, employing statistical approaches specifically designed to test IBD patterns can yield valuable insights on the issue, compared to simpler approaches such as phylogenetic analyses.
-However, our analyses often yielded inconclusive results, even in a case where the signal for vicariance was apparently clear (i.e., the contact zone between Rif and Middle-Atlas, see further discussion in the next section), highlighting the sensitivity of our approach to false-negatives.
-Our results highlight a large variance in genetic distances, making our tests more prone to stochastic errors.
-Employing more informative data (typically a larger number of markers) would likely reduce this variance, yielding more power to distinguish regression lines.
+As we show here, employing statistical, spatially explicit methods to detect discontinuities in genetic diversity can yield valuable insights on the presence of phylogeographic breaks.
+However, our analyses often yielded inconclusive results, even in a case where we expected the signal for vicariance to be clear (i.e., the contact zone between Rif and Middle-Atlas, as inferred from the low admixture limited to a single locality, despite geographic distances being < 1km), suggesting low power of these methods even with nine independent markers.
+We observed a large variance in genetic distances within populations, making our tests more prone to stochastic errors.
+Employing more informative data (typically genome-wide markers) would likely reduce this variance, yielding more power to distinguish regression lines.

 More importantly, we identify the sampling scheme as a significant factor driving the results of IBD tests.
 For example, it seems that the inconclusive results for the Rif/Middle-Atlas tests could be due to the asymmetric sampling around the contact zone, with only a few samples available in the former group, and a large sampling gap between the contact zone and the core area.
 In-depth analyses of this transition by Doniol-Valcroze et al. (2022) also identified sampling gaps as a limiting factor, even when considering genome-wide data.
 Likewise, our IBD tests for coastal populations were very limited because of “lineages” represented by single localities, which made thorough comparisons of within-groups and between-groups distances impossible.
 This issue could be mitigated by sampling many localities, especially to fill gaps between identified genetic groups.

-Finally, it is important to acknowledge that the IBD model used assumes that genetic and geographic distances follow a linear relationship (Hausdorf & Hennig, 2020).
+Finally, the IBD model used assumes that genetic and geographic distances follow a linear relationship (Hausdorf & Hennig, 2020).
 Because most genetic distance metrics are comprised between 0 and 1, this assumption is likely to be broken when genetic distances are high.
 Especially, intra- and between-groups regressions can be difficult to distinguish when intra-group distances are close to 1 (Hausdorf & Hennig, 2020).
 However, the linear relationship is expected at least in one case, when considering log-transformed geographic distances and Fst/(1-Fst) as an estimate of genetic distance (and, by extension, the â genetic distance for individuals; Rousset, 1997).
 In our case, intra-group distances were very variable and sometimes very large, especially in S-Atl and Mid-Atl, which might result in false negatives or inconclusive results.
 Considering more markers (e.g., genome-wide SNPs) might improve this issue by reducing the variability across individuals and avoiding very high distances.
 Furthermore, violations of the linearity assumption might explain the differences in results between the â and s genetic distances.

 To conclude, our results demonstrate that identifying phylogeographic breaks is far from a trivial issue and should not rely on mitochondrial markers alone.
 It would be interesting to further study the factors underlying the concordance of mitochondrial breaks with vicariance events, especially the effects of dispersal abilities and population sizes.